kjosib/booze-tools/README.md

     * supports a macro language for simplifying otherwise-redundant parser specifications.
     * provides a suitable runtime library so the [examples](https://github.com/kjosib/booze-tools/tree/master/example/) run and pass the [tests](https://github.com/kjosib/booze-tools/tree/master/tests/).
+    * can prepare parse and scan tables ahead of time (serialized to JSON) or just-in-time according to your needs.
+    * can generate [DOT graphs](https://github.com/kjosib/booze-tools/blob/master/example/json.png) from grammars.

 The "minimal-LR(1)" algorithm used here is -- I believe -- provably minimal, even while it respects precedence and associativity declarations in the usual way.
 It is strongly inspired